jessepav/lacygoill-wiki-backup/python/python.md

 If you want a more recent python, update your distro.

-Or, try to install it outside PATH.
+Or, try to install it outside your PATH.
 But if  you do, reinstall  Vim and WeeChat immediately,  and make sure  your Vim python interface is still working as well as the WeeChat python plugin.